theohbrothers/PSSiteScraper/README.md

 - *nix:
   - Run <code>powershell ./site-scraper-warmer.ps1</code>

 ## FAQ

+### WinNT
 Q: Help!
-I am getting an error <code>'File C:\Users\User\rmdups\rmdups.ps1 cannot be loaded because the execution of scripts is disabled on this system.
+I am getting an error <code>'File C:\...site-scraper-warmer.ps1 cannot be loaded because the execution of scripts is disabled on this system.
 Please see "get-help about_signing" for more details.'</code>
 - You need to allow the execution of unverified scripts.
 Open Powershell as administrator, type <code>Set-ExecutionPolicy Unrestricted -Force</code> and press ENTER.
 Try running the script again.
 You can easily restore the security setting back by using <code>Set-ExecutionPolicy Undefined -Force</code>.

 Q: Help!
 Upon running the script I am getting a warning <code>'Execution Policy change.
 The execution policy helps protect you from scripts that you do not trust.
 Changing the execution policy might expose you to the security risks described in the about_Execution_Policies help topic at http://go.microsoft.com/?LinkID=135170.
 Do you want to change the execution policy?</code>